hard heads soft hearts

 The sad coalition can also be called de Sade coalition.

-The pro-democracy coalition wants a system where everybody counts, and everybody has to account.
+The pro-democracy coalition wants a politics based on solidarity, a system where everybody counts and everybody has to account.
 The sad coalition does not need to have a coherent agenda, and can merely take credit for anything good, and avoid blame for anything bad.
 It also merely needs to point out that the pro-democracy people are hypocrites, who made a mess of things when they were in charge.

-The sad coalition, like the pro-democracy coalition, is diverse, but two things they tend to have in common:
+The sad coalition, like the pro-democracy coalition, is diverse, but two things that sad politicians tend to have in common:

-1. They are willing to perform a bit of servility in the hope of acquiring a powerful godfather.
+1. They are willing to perform a bit of servility, perhaps in the hope of acquiring the secret handshake.

 My opinion is that most people want to be good, and want to support pro-democracy politics.
 But over time, pro-democracy politics can perhaps become a bit stale, and a bit hard to defend.
 In addition, once sad politics has gotten a foothold, people find it increasingly easy to manufacture reasons why they have "no choice" but to defect from pro-democracy politics, and add one more tear to the world's ocean of sadness.